-Create the following logs and other files.
+6. Create the following logs and other files.

-Because the upgrade to 2.1 includes a version upgrade of HDFS, creating these logs allows you to check the integrity of the file system post upgrade.
+Creating these logs allows you to check the integrity of the file system post upgrade.

 a.
 Run fsck with the following flags and send the results to a log.
 The resulting file contains a complete block map of the file system.
 You use this log later to confirm the upgrade.